Assistant Professor of Music

 A native of Miami, Florida, Lowell Hollinger earned two degrees from Jackson State University, Jackson, Mississippi: the Bachelor of Science degree in Biology and the Bachelor of Music Degree in Performance.
 He also earned the Master of Music degree in Clarinet Performance from Louisiana State University, Baton Rouge, Louisiana.
 Currently, he is in the final stages of completing his Ph.D. program at the University of Southern Mississippi, Hattiesburg, Mississippi.
-He is ABD (all but dissertation).
-Hollinger studied clarinet with Dr. Justin O’Dell assistant professor of clarinet at Michigan State University; the former principal clarinetist of the Mississippi Symphony Orchestra Jim Moritsugu; Dr. Michael Magruder, Interim Chair, Professor of Music, and Director of Bands at Winston-Salem State University; and Jerry Simas of the New World Symphony Orchestra.
+Hollinger studied clarinet with Dr. Justin O’Dell former Assistant Professor of clarinet at Michigan State University; the former principal clarinetist of the Mississippi Symphony Orchestra Jim Moritsugu; Dr. Michael Magruder, Interim Chair, Professor of Music, and Director of Bands at Winston-Salem State University; and Jerry Simas of the New World Symphony Orchestra.

 Mr. Hollinger began a career as a musician in the sixth grade playing the bassoon.
-He then moved to the alto saxophone and continued that throughout high school and college.
-It was not until his freshman year in High School that he began to study the clarinet–which became his first love–to challenge himself musically and has not looked back since.
+During his freshman year of High School, he began to study the clarinet to challenge himself musically and has not looked back since.
 Mr. Hollinger has performed with Orchestras such as the New World Symphony Orchestra and the Mississippi Symphony Orchestra.
 He has performed solo literature with the Mississippi Symphony Orchestra, the Jackson State University Symphony Orchestra, the Delta State University’s Clarinet Symposium, and Winston-Salem State University.
-Currently, Hollinger is a clarinetist with the Mississippi Symphony Orchestra, Mississippi Wind Symphony, and the Mississippi Symphonic Winds.
+Currently, Hollinger is 2nd clarinetist with the Mississippi Symphony Orchestra and principal of the Mississippi Wind Symphony.

-Mr. Lowell Hollinger is married to Jasmine C. Hollinger, M.D. and is a member of New Horizon Church International, Jackson, Mississippi.
+Mr. Lowell Hollinger is married to Jasmine C. Hollinger, M.D., is a member of New Horizon